jakematix/AzureDataFactoryDemo/README.md

 # Azure Data Factory Demo - Infrastructure creation using Terraform
 This demo shows, how Terraform can be used to create Azure Data Factory.
+More detailed description can be found from this [Wiki](https://github.com/jakematix/AzureDataFactoryDemo/wiki/Azure-Data-Factory-Demo-%E2%80%90-Infrastructure-creation-using-Terraform).

 ## Desired Target State
 Very simple infrastructure for Azure Data Factory is created using Terraform.
 The user computer imitates to be located in on-premise network (172.16.201/16).
 Point-to-Site VPN Connection is established from on-premise computer to Virtual Network Gateway.
 Picture below shows the environment.

+The "on-premise network" does not contain DNS server functionality so it is not possible to make any conditional forwarding rules to the Inbound Endpoint on DNS Private Resolver.
+The workaround is done in Azure VPN Client configuration.

 ![Demo Environment](/pictures/datafactorydemo.png)